LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 Practitioners and researchers have invented *iterative design processes* to gather early feedback on the qualities of our work and improve solutions step by step, gradually improving our insight, constantly checking if we are still on track with respect to changing goals.
 On the one hand we rely on our imagination to take the right course of action, and on the other hand we do not know yet what that should be because we still have to learn what the solution can become.

-Experienced software engineers construct *mental models* of the systems they built.
+Experienced software engineers construct *mental models* of the systems they build.
 They can predict with uncanny accuracy how a program works, how it is failing and how it can be improved.
 Programming is mostly done by imagining improvements and then implementing them, finding out how you were wrong during a lengthy debugging sessions and fixing bugs, repairing mistakes, and of course improving your predictions in the mean time.

 To achieve the highest possible quality, *understanding* how programming changes affect systems under development with respect to a goal is paramount.
 However, the changes themselves are not often explicitly represented.
 Instead, engineers create a new version of the source code of a program by making changes here and there, but commonly only see the effects when they recompile or reinterpret and run that code again.
 This is especially complicated for novice programmers who lack the mental model needed to make correct and meaningful changes to the source code.
 Instead, novices are left to guess and are forced to take a stab in the dark.
 This makes learning how to program a frustrating and difficult thing to do.
 How can you build your mental model if everything you try blows up in your face?